Vegetarian Diet Plan: A 21st-Century Balance of Health and Harmony

 A. What is the Vegetarian Diet?

 The vegetarian diet excludes meat, poultry, seafood, and sometimes other animal-derived products.
-It primarily focuses on plant-based foods such as fruits, vegetables, legumes, grains, nuts, and seeds.
+It primarily focuses on plant-based foods, including fruits, vegetables, legumes, grains, nuts, and seeds.

 There are various types of vegetarian diets, including Lacto-vegetarian (which includes dairy products), ovo-vegetarian (which contains eggs), and vegan (which excludes all animal products).